rahul-barthwal-buck/GridStucture_in_jQuery/README.md

 # Currently working in progress....

-# Before Running, please run the table script on SQL server.
+# Before Running, please run the table script on MS SQL server.